NethermindEth/ice-nine/README.md

 - ⬜ **AI-powered developer tools** - AI agents assisting with code generation, debugging, and software optimization.
 - ⬜ **Autonomous research agent** - Self-learning AI for data analysis, knowledge discovery, and hypothesis testing.

+Status: ⬜ Not started | ☑️ In Progress | ✅ Completed

 ###  Features (goals)

 - Built on Rust and implemented as hybrid actor-state machines.